Multilateral Interoperability Programme: MIM - MIP Information Model

 MIM is a reference model that provides the taxonomic and semantic foundation for information exchange in the C2 domain.
 The goal is to harmonize current information exchange concepts and create a common ontology tailored to the needs of joint/combined military operations.
 MIP has submitted a proposal to cover its information model in the STANAG 5643 to the NATO Digital Policy Committee (DPC) (formerly known as C3 Board).
-MIM is the baseline for the MIP 4.4 Information Exchange Specification (MIP4.4-IES), which offers a service oriented architecture and expands on the data exchange capabilities of its predecessor JC3IEDM.
-Current Version of MIM is 5.2 which was released in July 2023.
+MIM is the baseline for the MIP 4.x Information Exchange Specification (MIP4.x-IES), which offers a service oriented architecture and expands on the data exchange capabilities of its predecessor JC3IEDM.
+Current Version of MIM is 5.3 which was released in July 2025.

 MIP IES – MIP Information Exchange Specification

 The IES is the actual product of MIP to be implemented in C2 systems.
-MIP 4.4 IES is the newest released Version (released in Oct 2023) and part of the Federated Mission Network (FMN) Spiral 4 and 5.
+MIP 4.5 IES is the newest released Version (released in May 2025) and part of the Federated Mission Network (FMN) Spiral 6.
 Implementation guidance and Documentation is available through member nations.
-MIP 4.5 IES is scheduled to be released Sep 2025.
+MIP 4.6 IES is scheduled to be released 2027.